Rajpreetcoder/rajpreetcoder.github.com/README.md

 _**Day5**_

 On the day fifth I have my two lecture one is of **UHV** and another is a **Peer interaction** with our senior who taught about **chat gpt** and **MS Excel** .But  the surprise waiting for us for all freshers that their will our **Surprising English test**.

+_**Day6**_
+On our  Day 6
+I have auditorium section .
+ # 1. First Speaker of the Day is Mr. Harpal Singh Pannu
+ He is very inspiring person in found so.
+He is a full of knowledge embedded inside him.
+He is such from gem I ever seen.
+ His life story inspire him alot.